GBU-27 Paveway III: Combat history

 The GBU-27 was used in Operation Desert Storm.
 It was the weapon used in the February 13, 1991 attack on the Amiriyah shelter, which resulted in the deaths of more than 400 Iraqi civilians.
 It was also used in a series of strikes on the Muthanna State Enterprise site during February 1991.

 During the 1999 NATO bombing of Yugoslavia, two of these bombs were used to destroy the Avala Tower, a landmark telecommunications and observation tower near Belgrade; the structure was later rebuilt.

 During the 2003 invasion of Iraq, the US Air Force dropped 98 EGBU-27s on Iraqi targets.

 The first foreign sale of the GBU-27 was the acquisition by Israel of 500 units equipped with BLU-109 penetrating warheads, authorized in September 2004.
-Delivery of such precision guided weaponry was accelerated at the request of Israel in July 2006, though the exact munition were not specified.
-Israeli Defense Forces officials state that other precision-guided munitions have been used to attack Hezbollah facilities in the 2006 Lebanon War.
+Delivery of such precision guided weaponry was accelerated at the request of Israel in July 2006, though the exact munitions were not specified.
+Israel Defense Forces officials state that other precision-guided munitions have been used to attack Hezbollah facilities in the 2006 Lebanon War.
 However, the bunker busting technology in the GBU-27 could be directed, according to Israeli military sources, at Iran or possibly Syria.

 As of 2011, the UK's RAF have also ordered the GBU-27 for use in Libya.